mpcarl-ibm/crs-docs/pages/api-reference/api-reference.md

 ACLs can use pre-made permissions sets (or 'canned ACLs') or be customized in the body of the request.
 Pre-made ACLs are specified using the `x-amz-acl` header with `private`, `public-read`, or `public-read-write` as the value.
 Custom ACLs are specified using XML in the request body and can grant `READ`, `WRITE`, `READ_ACP` (read ACL), `WRITE_ACP` (write ACL), or `FULL_CONTROL` permissions to a given storage account.

+{% include note.html content="`READ` access, including `public-read`, when granted on a bucket does not allow for the actual access of objects themselves, only the ability to list them." %}

 ##### Syntax

 ```bash